AmishaManga/MSc-Micro-Doppler-Classification/README.md

 Date: August 2024

+## Documentation
+* Some background information on how the Radar
+* Radar Calculations
+* Data Format

 ## Results
 * Contains all the parameter optimizations and results obtained from the training the following classifiers:
     * Support Vector Machine